Understanding the Rights of Your Child With Cerebral Palsy

 The Americans with Disabilities Act

 For those who are parents with children with Cerebral Palsy, it is essential to know that there are protections in place to protect your child’s best interests as they age.
 These legal protections are set forth in the Americans with Disabilities Act (ADA).
-This act was designed to help limit the negative impact any unfair behaviors or policies may have on a child.
+The aim of this act is to help limit the negative impact any unfair behaviors or policies may have on a child.
 The act expressly “prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, State and local government services, public accommodations, commercial facilities, and transportation.”

-The ADA ensures that reasonable accommodations must be made to allow those individuals, regardless of what their special needs may be, access to activities, events, facilities, services and more.
+The ADA ensures the preparations of reasonable accommodations.
+Of course, all in favour of allowing those individuals, regardless of what their special needs may be, access to activities, events, facilities, services and more.
 This may mean access to a wheelchair ramp, accommodations for visual impairments, or a wheelchair lift on a bus.
 All these accommodations must be made to help adhere to ADA requirements, ensuring all children are granted equal access.

 State-Based Health and Disability Services